Paris 'Hop on, hop off' sightseeing buses

 If you're in Paris for only a short time, or if your body won't withstand hours of walking every day, a traditional escorted bus tour is a great convenience.
-Our advertising partner, Viator, offers a variety of tours and excursions in Paris and the surrounding area.
-Prices are in euros, British pounds, U.S. dollars, or Australian dollars.
+Our tours and activities partner, Viator, offers a variety of tours and excursions in Paris and the surrounding area, with prices in a wide choice of currencies.

 Nowadays, a third option offers a compromise between convenience and independence: the "hop on, hop off" sightseeing bus.

-The red-and-white buses of Les Cars Rouges cover only one route, which stops at nine locations in the city center.
+The red-and-gold buses of Big Bus Tours cover two routes: the classic "Red Route" in the city center and a "Blue Route" that skirts Montmartre.
 You can buy your pass on the bus or save 10 percent by ordering online.

 Other companies offer sightseeing tours of Paris (Cityrama and Foxity come to mind), but we've chosen to focus on the two major providers, which offer frequent service and extensive route networks year-round.

 Durant Imboden is a professional travel writer, book author, and editor who focuses on European cities and transportation.

 After 4-1/2 years of covering European travel topics for About.com, Durant and Cheryl Imboden co-founded Europe for Visitors (including Paris for Visitors) in 2001.
 The site has earned "Best of the Web" honors from Forbes and The Washington Post.